BIO 554/754

 (Source: http://eebweb.arizona.edu/courses/Ecol437/EldonBraun_Ecol%20lect%2004.pdf)

 Can birds be ammonotelic?? -- Most birds are thought to excrete nitrogen as uric acid and, therefore, are referred to as uricotelic.
 Uric acid is a relatively non-toxic nitrogen end product.
 It is relatively insoluble and hence excreted with little water.
 Uricotely, however, is costly.
 More energy is needed to excrete a unit of waste nitrogen as uric acid than as urea or ammonia.
 In contrast to uric acid, ammonia is highly soluble, cheap to synthesize, but fairly toxic.
-It can only be used as a nitrogenous waste by animals with high rates of water turnover that permit almost Photo of an Anna's Hummingbirdcontinuous elimination, such as in aquatic animals (Tsahar et al. 2005).
+It can only be used as a nitrogenous waste by animals with high rates of water turnover that permit almost continuous elimination, such as in aquatic animals (Tsahar et al. 2005).

 Preest and Beuchat (1997) suggested that it might be advantageous for birds that ingest large amounts of dilute, protein-poor nectar to shift from uricotely to ammonotely.
 Thus, ammonia can be voided rapidly, and the costs of synthesizing urates can be reduced.
 Preest and Beuchat (1997) called the shift from uricotely to ammonotely in hummingbirds `facultative ammonotely' In their study on Anna's Hummingbird (Calypte anna; see photo to the right), Preest and Beuchat concluded that these birds were facultatively ammonotelic.
 At low ambient temperatures and high water intakes, Anna's Hummingbirds excreted more than 50% of their total nitrogen excretion as ammonia (i.e. they became ammonotelic), whereas at higher ambient temperatures and lower food intake they were uricotelic).
 Thus, Preest and Beuchat (1997) proposed that high energy demands and high water fluxes favor ammonotely.

-Subsequently, Roxburgh and Pinshow (2002) found that the Palestine Sunbirds also switched from uric acid to ammonia excretion under some conditions.
-However, Roxburgh and Pinshow (2002) noted that in sunbirds with high water intake, the concentration of urate was higher in the ureters (the tubes that carry urine from the kidneys to the cloaca) than in excreta.
+(2002) noted that in sunbirds with high water intake, the concentration of urate was higher in the ureters (the tubes that carry urine from the kidneys to the cloaca) than in excreta.
 They argued that ammonotely in Palestine Sunbirds was only 'apparent' because it was not a result of excessive excretion of ammonia, but rather the result of a reduction in excreted urate resulting from post-renal modification of urine.
 Recently, Tsahar et al. (2005) then found that Yellow-vented Bulbuls (Pycnonotus goiavier), a frugivorous species, appeared to switch from uricotely to ammonotely when they ingested large amounts of water and when their protein intake was low.
-These authors, like Roxburgh and Pinshow (2002) found that protein concentration was lower in excreta than in ureteral urine, and hypothesized that some of the protein associated with urate spheres was digested in the lower intestine and recovered.
-Why would it be advantageous for birds to recover a nitrogenous metabolic waste?
-Although uric acid is considered primarily a nitrogenous waste, it also has a major function as a powerful antioxidant in both birds and mammals (Tsahar et al. 2005).

 So, can birds be ammonotelic?
 Apparently, yes.
 In some cases, as with Anna's Hummingbirds, ammonotely may be a response to the ingestion of lots of water (facultative ammonotely).
 In other cases, ammonotely may simply be 'apparent', with urine produced by the kidneys being urotelic but the actual excreta being ammonotelic because of reabsorption of uric acid in the lower intestine or colon prior to defecation.